MinaProtocol/MIPs/MIPS/mip-zkapps.md

 - `update` : a specification of how the account must be updated
 - `balance_change` : a signed quantity, how much this account's balance will change
-- `increment_nonce` : a boolean, whether this account's nonce will increment
+- `increment_nonce` : a boolean, whether to increment this account's nonce
 - `events` : an array of field elements the zkApp can choose to provide
-- `actions` : a list of events the zkApp can choose to provide (see above re `sequence_state` for a primer on actions)
+- `actions` : a list of events the zkApp can choose to provide, see `sequence_state` in [Actions](#Actions) for a primer on actions
 - `call_data` : a hash used when composing zkApps
 - `call_depth` : a nonnegative integer, used to establish parent/child
-relationships between account updates (see more information on tokens)
+relationships between account updates.
+For more information on tokens, see [Token Mechanics](#token-mechanics).
 - `preconditions` : preconditions that must hold for the account update to succeed
 - `use_full_commitment` : whether to include hashes of the fee payer and memo in